Concerned with your self-assessment results?

 • Balance.
 To assess this, the professional will often ask you to perform a couple of balance exercises.
 For instance, you may need to stand on one foot with the other foot held off the ground, thigh parallel to the floor.
 This is an important part of your professional posture assessment as poor balance suggests weakness in the core, the band of muscles that encircle your midsection to connect and support the upper and lower halves of your body.

 • Gait.
 During your assessment the posture professional often will observe how you walk.
 He or she will note how each foot strikes the ground…how the knees flex…and whether the head, torso or pelvis shifts to the side, or moves with symmetry.

-A posture assessment typically takes about 15 to 20 minutes.
-Based on the results, the posture professional can then suggest an individualized StrongPosture™ improvement program to improve your posture - so you can look and feel your best, and live an active, pain-free life.
+A posture assessment typically takes about 15 to 30 minutes.
+Based on the results, your Certified Posture Exercise Professional can then suggest an individualized StrongPosture® improvement program to improve your posture - so you can look and feel your best, and live an active, pain-free life.